-This Alternate History series sets out to answer a vital question that has intrigued historians for millennia: What would the Napoleonic Wars have been like if the countries involved fought them with dragons?The series centers on William Laurence, a Navy captain who takes possession of a French ship transporting a valuable dragon egg home.
+This Alternate History series sets out to answer a vital question that has intrigued historians for centuries: What would the Napoleonic Wars have been like if the countries involved fought them with dragons?The series centers on William Laurence, a Navy captain who takes possession of a French ship transporting a valuable dragon egg home.
 Unfortunately for Laurence, the egg is very close to hatching when he takes it on board, and an "unharnessed" dragon who doesn't choose a captain within a day of hatching becomes feral and thus useless for anything but breeding stock.
 He ends up harnessing the baby dragon and naming him Temeraire, after a famous French ship captured by the British; the books center on the pair's adventures together.
-Seven books currently make up the series:
+The series:

 The series was remarkable in that, upon reading the manuscript for the first novel, the editor was so excited she asked the author, Naomi Novik, to finish the next two quickly for an unusual push: the first three novels were released back to back over the course of three months.
-Novik has said she has a definite endpoint for the series, currently estimating that the series will total nine books; the eighth, currently in progress, has a working name of Blood of Tyrants and an expected release on August 13, 2013.Peter Jackson has reportedly optioned the movie rights to the series.
+Novik has said she has a definite endpoint for the series, currently estimating that the series will total nine books.Peter Jackson has reportedly optioned the movie rights to the series.
 He has also been heard to debate airing them as a miniseries instead, to make it harder to be Cut Short (a problem that His Dark Materials, The Inheritance Cycle and even The Chronicles of Narnia fans can speak of from experience).

-Action Mom: Captains Roland and Harcourt.
+Action Mom: Generally, any female aviator with a child.
 Since dragons almost always outlive their captains, said captains are expected to have children who will hopefully be amenable to the dragon after the original captain's death.
 Since one very valuable breed of dragon, the acid-spitting Longwing, will only accept female captains, Action Moms are probably rather common.
 Also, technically speaking, any female dragons that have laid eggs which have hatched.

 Alpha Bitch: Miss Montagu is a sort of proto-Alpha Bitch.
 Though sitting beside him at dinner, she ignores Laurence, almost to the point of rudeness, in his parents' own house, entirely because he was an aviator, and later also makes a point of telling him his ex-sorta-fiancee had gotten married while he was fighting for England.